London After Midnight Interviews

 LAM recently reached out on the web to MySpace.
 What is your MySpace link, and how do you feel about this particular forum for reaching out to your fans?
 Are you directly involved?

 Yes, I created the page and a friend helps maintain it when I don't have time (which is most of the time).
 Its rather time consuming, dealing with all the email.
 One point I'd like to make- I really dislike MySpace.
 I only grudgingly started a MySpace page for LAM one year ago, when they introduced a format for bands.
 The band part of MySpace is useful for discovering music, but other than that, for the most part, MySpace is a terrible thing.
 But it is a good indicator of the decline of western civilization, I suppose.
 On MySpace, most interaction is virtually anonymous, shallow flattery, and worth is based on image and the amount of people you can collect as "friends".
 Not that this is wildly dissimilar from real life, but MySpace is set up to operate this way and perpetuates this mind set to the younger kids using it- and its mostly young kids using it.
 It makes them focus on image, on vanity, and nothing more, even more-so than corporate advertising does.
 And too many people on there glorify their dysfunctions.
 It's kind of funny if it weren't so sad.
 There is no constructive discussion, its all about vanity and ego and conformity.
 It's BIG on conformity.
 And now Rupert Murdoch, the conservative republican owner of Fox News (one of the many pro-Bush republican propaganda news channels in the USA) has purchased MySpace and has plans to push its conservative, racist, pro-war, pro-republican agenda and propaganda to the users of MySpace (they actually admitted that this is their plan in an interview with the BBC news in the UK).
-So with this fascist atmosphere sweeping the USA and the intolerance for liberal and progressive viewpoints like mine I don't know that LAM will be on MySpace much longer given my strong liberal political stances.

 I notice that you often answer questions directly posted by fans on your message board- The LAM Online Community What is the strangest or most interesting thing you have encountered on your message boards?